tekknolagi/tekknolagi.github.com/_posts/2022-04-16-definite-assignment.md

     their own, speeding up a programming language generally requires many small improvements that can leverage one another.

-I can answer the *why*: unlike languages like C, the following is considered a valid Python program:
+I can answer the *why*: unlike in languages like C, the following is considered a valid Python program:

 ```python
 def foo():